PrimarisEquilibrium/Suika-Game-Clone/README.md

 ## Roadmap

     1. Allow the user to drop fruits
      a.
 The fruit follows the cursor at a fixed-y position.
+[DONE]
      b.
 When the left-mouse button is pressed the fruit falls down.
+[DONE]

     2. Constrain the play area
      a.
 Create a "box" that restricts where fruit can be dropped and be moved to.